SwiftyTesseract/SwiftyTesseract/.github/PULL_REQUEST_TEMPLATE.md

 <!-- Thanks for contributing to SwiftyTesseract!
 Before you submit your pull request, please make sure to check the following boxes by putting an x in the [ ] (don't: [x ], [ x], do: [x]) -->

 ### Checklist
-- [] I've run the tests to ensure I have not created an regressions
+- [] I've run the tests to ensure I have not created any regressions
 - [] I've added new tests for new functionality if neccessary.
 - [] I've updated the documentation if necessary.
 - [] I've read the [Contribution Guidelines](https://github.com/SwiftyTesseract/SwiftyTesseract/blob/master/CONTRIBUTING.md)